freelan-developers/freelan/README.md

 Most FreeLAN related projects have the same architecture and are built the same way.
 That is, instead of having similar build scripts duplicated for each library, we decided it was better to have an unique method for that.

-That is, every time FreeLAN build tools is improved, every other library can benefit from it.
+Every time the FreeLAN build tools are improved, every other library can benefit from it.

-FreeLAN build tools can build projects for Windows, Linux Mac OSX and probably any other UNIX based operating system.
+The tools can build projects for Windows, Linux Mac OSX and probably any other UNIX based operating system.

-It also supports several compiler toolchains, especially for Windows when you can build everything using either MinGW or Microsoft Visual Studio.
+They also supports several compiler toolchains, especially for Windows when you can build everything using either MinGW or Microsoft Visual Studio.

 How to use FreeLAN build tools
 ------------------------------